danindudesilva/notesApp/README.md

 currently the app does not have proper method for error handling and does not implement policies for authorization or user management

-* support for large content in notes
+* Support for large content in notes

 Currently note content is stored in a database field as is, but for larger content, there needs to be proper storage options db can be used to store the status for easier and faster accessing.